For theworldthewayiwantit pop-up shop archive website

 For Underhill Wood Nature Reserve website

-When Keggie is not in her writing shed, she is helping her husband, Jonathan, establish an environmental Nature reserve on 16 acres of land, by reinstating a bio diverse habitat for owls, bats, dragonflies, dormice and other wildlife.
+In 2014 she and her husband, Jonathan, bought 16 acres of land in Wiltshire to create a nature reserve and reinstate a bio diverse habitat for owls, bats, dragonflies, dormice and other wildlife.
 They live in a small rural cottage in Wiltshire near Salisbury.

 For publicity enquiries please go to Contact page